Who is Paul Raveling,

 Waiting for thermals to pop before launching...

 This field is at the edge of the Mojave Desert, just north of the San Gabriel Mountains.
-As a renter I flew each of these Grobs, plus a bunch of other types.
+As a renter I flew each of the Grobs in this photo, plus a variety of other types of sailplanes.

 Here's a roster of sailplanes listed in my logbook: